Dinakar-Dasari/observability/README.md

++ The main purpose of monitoring is to centralise monitoring system of all the servers, services, application by scraping the metrics by promoetheus and visulazing on grafana

 #### observability:
 + It’s the ability to understand what’s happening inside your systems (apps, servers, containers, clusters) by looking at the signals they produce — like **logs, metrics, and traces.**
   + **Monitoring(Metrics):** involves tracking system metrics like CPU usage, memory usage, and network performance.
 Provides alerts based on predefined thresholds and conditions. `Monitoring tells us what is happening`